-Future partial action plans will detail the projected expenditure of the remainder of funds from the \$2 billion appropriation and will be subject to a public comment period with later submission to HUD.
+Other partial action plans that detail the LMDC's other expenditures from the \$2 billion appropriation and the \$783 million appropriation have been subject to public comment.

 Any change greater than 5% in the funding committed to a particular activity (a.k.a. program) identified in this Partial Action Plan, the addition or deletion of any activity, or change in the planned beneficiaries of an activity will constitute a substantial amendment and such amendment will be made available for public comment and approval by HUD.